 - Decreased libido and pleasure from sex

 - Persistent thirst

-MDMA affects three chemicals in the brain: dopamine, norepinephrine and serotonin.
+MDMA affects three chemicals in the human brain – dopamine, norepinephrine and serotonin.

-If people keep using MDMA, eventually the brain no longer produces the chemicals on its own, and people may no longer be able to feel certain emotions without the drug.
-This is a double-edged sword however, as the more a person uses the drug, the less it affects them.
-This is called tolerance and it could lead to MDMA abuse, where people take more and more of the drug to feel something.
-This can lead to MDMA dependence and MDMA addiction.
+After prolonged use of MDMA, the brains eventually cease to produce the chemicals on its own.
+This, in turn, makes it difficult to feel certain emotions without the drug.
+This is a double-edged sword – more the drug used, fewer the effects one experiences with time.
+This is called tolerance and it could lead to MDMA abuse, where people end up consuming the drug too much or too often to feel the desired effects, or even the usual emotions.
+MDMA abuse, in turn, can lead to MDMA dependence and addiction.